alexivkin/Automatic-ISIM-Workflow-Documentation/README.md

-﻿# Automatic documentation of ISIM Workflows
+﻿# Automatic documentation of ISIM Workflows - Jython dependent branch ﻿
+*Attention - for the latest version switch to the 'python' branch*

 If you worked with the IBM Security Identity Manager's workflows you probably love them and hate them all at the same time.
-The workflows are quite  powerful and flexible, but they can also be  very  cumbersome  to  manage  and  hard  to troubleshoot.
-This code is an elegant solution to keep reigns on your workflows by drawing them in an easy to analyze manner.
+They are quite powerful and flexible, can also be very cumbersome to manage and hard to troubleshoot.
+This pages shows an elegant solution to keep reigns on your workflows by making them easy to see and analyze.

-In other words this code shows you how to visualize ISIM workflows without using ISIM at all.
+In other words this page shows you how to visualize ISIM workflows without using ISIM at all.

 ## How it works
-The first thing you need know is to ignore ISIM and its workflow editor java applet.
+The first thing you need to do is dump SIM and its java applet for workflow editing.
 They are useless for automation.
-Instead you need to export ISIM workflows in their native XML format out of ISIM's LDAP.
+Instead this process exports ISIMs workflows in their native XML format out of ISIM's LDAP and saves them to a folder.
-You can do it in a variaty of ways:
-* Browsing the LDAP and saving each workflow to a file manually
-* Running a specially crafted ISDI assembly line that does that (PowerTools extractAll)
-* Dump the whole ISIM config suffix from the LDAP in an LDIF  format  and feed it to itimcodeextractor.py.
-* Writing a script to use JNDI/LDAP calls directly to get to the XMLs.
+It does it by using JNDI/LDAP calls directly from the Python script to get to the XMLs.

-The next step is to convert them from an XML mess into something you can comprehend and turn into a nice graph.
+Now the trick is to convert them from an XML mess into something you can comprehend and turn into a nice network of nodes.

 This is where Python, XSLT and GraphViz come into play.

-* XSLT processor consumes ISIM workflows in the XML format and spits out the "dot" format for GraphViz
-* GraphViz is a visualizaton engine that makes graphics from a simple  list  of nodes and edges.
-You give it a graph in its own DOT language and it  will  draw it out for you as a PDF's, JPG's, PNG', HTML's or many other formats
+* GraphViz is a visualizaton engine that makes graphics as PDF's, JPG's, PNG', HTML's, you name it, from a simple list of nodes and edges.
+You give it a graph in its own DOT language and it will draw it out for you.
+* XSLT consumes ISIM workflows in the XML format and spits the

 ## Setup

-This script requires GraphViz DOT graph builder v2.20 or higher, the lxml (python interface to libxml2) and saxonb XSLT v2 processor

-To get the dependancies on ubuntu/debian run sudo aptitude install graphviz python-lxml libsaxonb-java

-*Note:* that this repo also includes a Jython branch that works on the *jython* engine, rather than python, and uses Java saxon and XML libraries

-## Usage
+Requires Java 6, Jython 2.5.1, SAXON v9.0.0.4J+ XSLT processor and GraphViz DOT graph builder v2.20.2+

-./documentWorkflows.py {name of the folder with exported workflows} [-p|-l]
+Usage: ./documentWorkflows.py <name of the folder with exported workflows> [-p|-l]

--p - Produce one pdf per workflow, instead of grouping similar  worflows  on  a same pdf
+-p - Produce one pdf per workflow
 -l - Leave dot files in place (useful for debugging)

+On Windows:
+1. ExportOperationalWorkflows and ExportLifecycleWorkflows.
+One way to  get  it is to dump the whole ISIM config suffix from the LDAP in  an  LDIF  format  and feed it to itimcodeextractor.py.
+Another  way  is  to  use  specially  crafted assembly lines that do that (from our other repository)
+3. In the command prompt, run the following in succession: documentWorkflowsToPDF.bat Z:\Data\ISIM\Workflows\Export documentWorkflowsToPDF.bat Z:\Data\ISIM\GlobalWorkflows\Export
-The documentation automatically saved to in  the  WorkflowDocumentation  folder where the script is run.
+4. The documentation automatically saved to in the WorkflowDocumentation folder where the script is run

+On Linux:
+python documentWorkflowsToPDF.py Shares/advtimp/Data/ISIM/Workflows/Export
+python documentWorkflowsToPDF.py Shares/advtimp/Data/ISIM/GlobalWorkflows/Export

+Installation on Ubuntu
+jython - on ubuntu 12.04 just get jython from the repo (2.5.1), on previous download and install manually (repo contains 2.2) sudo aptitude install libsaxonb-java sudo aptitude install graphviz

+Installation on the windows platfor:
+1. From the G1\Identity_Management\Media\Tools\ folder
+    a.
+Install graphviz-2.26.3.msi to F:\Program Files\Graphviz2.26.3
+    b.
+Install jython_installer-2.5.1.jar to F:\jython2.5.1 (you may need to install jre such as jre-1_5_0_11-windows-i586-p-iftw first)
+    c.
+Unzip saxonhe9-2-1-1j.zip and copy saxon9he.jar to F:\apiscript\Lib\
+4. Copy f:\apiscript\bin\documentWorkflows*, workflow2dot_graph.xslt and workflow2dot_subgraph.xslt files to a desired location
+Actual locations are not important as long as you modify documentWorkflowsToPDF.bat to reflect the locations you've used.

 ## Automating even more?
 Sure, why not.
 Here is an idea:
-* Build workflow extraction routine into the documentation script so you always get the freshest workflows.
 * Configure the script to work as an HTML server, and configure GraphViz to produce XHTML/PNG pages on demand (with a link to PDFs).
 This way you have it always available to you in a single place.